teamneoneko/Avatar-Toolkit/README.md

 ## Help

-If you need help with Cat's you can check the wiki (Coming soon).
+If you need help with Avatar Toolkit you can check the wiki (Coming soon).

 ## Acknowledgements